Computer-City-Technologies-Ltd/havit-new/README.md

-Havit - a Nuxt JS project for ComCityBD.
+Havit - a Nuxt 3 project for ComCityBD.
 Url: https://havit.com.bd/
 This is a frontend website.
 This site is using API of 'https://comcitybd.com/' as a backend.